 IMPACT: Prevent more families from becoming homeless by identifying their housing instability sooner.

-Six partners have been trained and certified by CSB in housing stabilization best practices.
-These partners will provide prioritized access to their services for families at highest risk for homelessness as determined by a standardized screening protocol.
-Client assistance dollars will be available to provide resources for housing stabilization such as rent and utilities.
+Several partners have been trained and certified by CSB in housing stabilization best practices.
+These partners provide prioritized access to their services for families at highest risk for homelessness as determined by a standardized screening protocol.
+Client assistance dollars are available to provide resources for housing stabilization such as rent and utilities.

 IMPACT: Grow the number of anti-poverty organizations that assess families for housing stability.

-Additionally, CSB will be training organizations working with low-income families throughout the community on the use of the standardized screening protocol so we can begin to gather data on families in various risk categories for homelessness to allow better planning and policy decisions across the community.
+Additionally, CSB is training organizations working with low-income families throughout the community on the use of the standardized screening protocol so we can gather data on families in various risk categories for homelessness to allow better planning and policy decisions across the community.